 What is Mapo Tofu?

-I can't say it's authentic since I am not an expert on Chinese cuisine but my family enjoys this vegan version of mine.
+I can't say it's authentic since I am not an expert on Chinese cuisine, but my family enjoys this vegan version of mine.

-What Ingredients are Needed for this Recipe?
+What Ingredients Are Needed for this Recipe?

 I have used silken tofu in this recipe after soaking them in boiling water for 10-15 minutes.